nikkxll/real-estate-app/README.md

 ## Overview

-This project simulates a real-estate platform for renting properties, with a following tech stack:
+This project simulates a real-estate platform for buying, selling and renting properties, with a following tech stack:

 - **Frontend**: React, Vite, TailwindCSS, Redux
 - **Backend**: Node.js, Express.js, MongoDB, Firebase